KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 20 minutes, next altar
 right hand, square on finger

-> "I understand that mixing chaos and law diminishes the power of either."
+> "I understand that mixing Chaos and Law diminishes the power of either."

 90 degrees away from the temple